Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to language or activities that are confusing, meaningless, or nonsensical.
-The phrase uses "mumbo jumbo" metaphorically to describe something that is either difficult to understand or purposefully misleading, without referring to any literal object or practice.
+The idiom uses "mumbo jumbo" metaphorically to describe something that is either difficult to understand or purposefully misleading, without referring to any literal object or practice.

 Origin: